alex-shapiro/ditto/README.md

 Ditto
 =====

-Ditto is a CRDT library focusing on simplicity.
-It contains `Register`, `Set`, `Map`, `List`, `Text`, and `Json` CRDTs, all of which present a consistent interface for generating local ops, processing remote ops, serializing, and deserializing.
-All CRDTs are tombstoneless.
+Ditto is a CRDT library focused on simplicity.
+It contains `Register`, `Set`, `Map`, `List`, `Text`, and `Json` CRDTs and provides a standard interface for generating ops, executing remote ops, and serialization.
+All CRDTs are op-based and tombstoneless.

 ## Usage